Privacy-Preserving Cram\'er-Rao Lower Bound: Introduction

-Some recent efforts have sought to address these limitations by developing privacy-preserving parameter identification algorithms that achieve optimal convergence rates under different differential privacy constraints. \cite{cai2021cost,cummings2022mean} derive the mean squared identification error lower bounds under event-level and user-level centralized differential privacy constraints, respectively, for general stochastic obfuscation mechanisms and their corresponding identification algorithms.
+Some recent efforts have sought to address these limitations by developing privacy-preserving parameter identification algorithms that achieve optimal convergence rates under differential privacy constraints. \citet{cai2021cost,cummings2022mean} derive the mean squared error (MSE) lower bounds under centralized differential privacy constraints for general stochastic obfuscation mechanisms.
 The nearly optimal identification algorithms are also explicitly provided.
-On the other hand, \cite{duchi2019lower,barnes2020fisher} consider local differential privacy constraints, and investigates the lower bounds of identification accuracy by using communication complexity and Fisher information, respectively.
-Notably, all these lower bounds for identification accuracy involve unspecified constant factors, meaning that the actual estimation error of existing algorithms may deviate from the bound by a fixed multiplicative gap.
-Consequently, the aforementioned lower bounds are actually not precise, and the strict-sense attainability of such bounds remains unverified.
+On the other hand, \citet{duchi2019lower,barnes2020fisher} consider local differential privacy constraints, and investigate the lower bounds of identification accuracy by using communication complexity and Fisher information, respectively.
+Notably, these lower bounds on identification accuracy are not sufficiently tight.
+Most of these bounds involve unspecified constant factors, and in the absence of privacy constraints, these bounds do not degenerate to the classical CRLB.
+Therefore, the goal of this paper is to establish the precise lower bounds for identification accuracy under privacy constraints.